cferdinandi/adventure/content/rules.md

 ### Determining the number of dice to roll

 - Every action starts with one base die.
-- If the player's action relates to a skill they have, they get one bonus die.
+- If the player's action aligns with their combat or problem-solving style, they get one bonus die.
 - If they're using a tool or item, they also get a bonus die.

 *A player can never roll more than three dice.*

 ### An example die roll

-Let's revisit our example with Lacey the Luck Dragon.
+Let's revisit our example with *Lacey the Luck Dragon*.

 The group needs to figure out where to go looking for the first baby dragon. **This has a difficulty level of 4.**

 The players decide to try tracking the baby dragons in the forest by looking for burn marks and scratches on the tree, and listening for screeches.
-One of the players' problem solving skill is *Knowledge*, and they're a woodland Druid.
+One of the players is a woodland Druid whose problem-solving style is *Knowledge*.

 **That player gets to roll 2 dice:** one base die + a special skill bonus die.

 - If they roll 4, 5, or 6, it works, and they successfully track the first baby dragon.
 - If they roll a 3, the trail comes up dry and they have to try something else.
-- If they roll a 1 or 2, it doesn't work *and* they're attacked by thieves who steal their gold.
+- If they roll a 1 or 2, it doesn't work *and* they're attacked by thieves who steal their gold (the *Guide* decides what the bad thing is that happens).